Rsantct/pe.audio.sys/pe.audio.sys/README.md

 Some points:

 - The list of service addressing here will trigger each service to be launched.
 The **`pasysctlr`** service is mandatory.
-- The preamp loop ports will be automagically spawn under jack when named xxx_loop, so your player scripts have not to be aware of create loops, just configure the players to point to these loops accordingly.
+- The preamp loop ports will be automagically spawn under jack when source `capture_ports` below are named `xxx_loop`, so your player scripts have not to be aware of create loops, just configure the players to point to these preamp loops accordingly.

 Here you are an uncommented example for `config.yml`: